prisma/prisma1/docs/1.0/03-Tutorials/01-Basic/01-Getting-started.md

 It is important to understand that the data model is the foundation for your API.
 Every time you make changes to your data model, the GraphQL API gets updated accordingly.

-Because your datamodel contains the `User` type, the Prisma API now allows for its clients to create, read, update and delete instances, also called _nodes_, of that type.
+Because your datamodel contains the `User` type, the Graphcool API now allows for its clients to create, read, update and delete instances, also called _nodes_, of that type.
 In particular, the following GraphQL operations are now generated based on the `User` type:

 - `user`: Query to retrieve a single `User` node by its `id` (or another `@unique` field).
 - `users`: Query to retrieve a list of `User` nodes.